 It is autumn here in the States and to many Americans that means that a new football season is among us.
 From young children to the professionals, athletes are now participating in one of our favorite past times.
 To me, as a spectator, this time of year means grilling lots of meats, hanging out with friends and family, and cheering for our favorite teams.
 As a physician, this means that a spike in concussion rates is well on its way.
 I have been recommending to concussion patients that they reduce their consumption of sugar and refined carbohydrates for several years now.
-The belief that this was beneficial for recovery was based on a few studies that I had come across in the traumatic brain injury literature, as well as some blog posts that I had read in the ancestral health community.
-To consider this practice as evidence-based would not be accurate, given that I hadn’t yet fully delved into the literature myself.
+The belief that this maybe beneficial for recovery was based on a few studies that I had come across in the traumatic brain injury literature, as well as some blog posts that I had read within the ancestral health community.
+My goal in this post was to delve deeper into the topic of the relationship between one’s diet and recovery from a concussion.

 A brief word about concussions:

 A concussion occurs when a physical trauma leads to a metabolic derangement in the brain .
-This results in a wide variety of symptoms including headaches, dizziness, visual problems, nausea/vomiting, sleep disturbances, cognitive impairments, fatigue and emotional lability among others for its victims .
-As you can imagine, these symptoms can significantly impact a person’s ability to function in their daily life.
-Fortunately, symptoms often improve within 7-10 days .
+This results in a wide variety of symptoms including headaches, dizziness, visual problems, nausea/vomiting, sleep disturbances, cognitive impairments, fatigue and emotional lability among others .
+As you can imagine, these symptoms can significantly impact a person’s ability to function.
+Fortunately, symptoms usually improve within 7-10 days .
 Unfortunately, some patients experience a protracted recovery, taking months or even years to get back to their normal selves .
 This is considered Post-Concussion Syndrome.

 The medical community has dramatically improved its appreciation of the seriousness of a concussive brain injury as well as the importance of avoiding a second impact while a brain is still in recovery.
 Sports medicine personnel are also better at diagnosing concussions on the field, enabling us to quickly remove an athlete to avoid further risk.
 We are also improving our understanding of the potential long term consequences and the accumulative effects of multiple head traumas, however more research is on this topic is certainly needed.